domcloud/container/README.md

 Our self hosted solution is for our customers who:

-+ You're behind a corporate that mandates all data is self hosted to an on-premise server
++ Behind a corporate that mandates all data is self hosted to an on-premise server
-+ You wish you need more computing power or having the hardware under your control
++ Wishing for more computing power or having the hardware their your control

 With Caveats: